- Reviewed: 13 May 2022, 16:18 NZST

 Northern Ireland

 Although the political situation in Northern Ireland has improved since the 1998 peace agreement, incidents of violence continue to occur.
-Attacks primarily target Northern Ireland security forces, but banks and other commercial entities have also been targeted in the past.
+Attacks primarily target Northern Ireland security forces and law enforcement, but banks and other commercial entities have also been targeted in the past.

-From late March 2021, there have been a number of incidents including street violence, rioting, and attacks on police that have occured in west and south Belfast.
+From late March 2021, there have been a number of incidents including street violence, rioting, and attacks on police that have occurred in west and south Belfast, Londonderry and areas of County Antrim.

 The annual summer marching parades which occur during the period April to August, and particularly on and around 12 July, have the potential to turn violent.
 We recommend you avoid them.